 If history is any guide, California’s vehicle policies will have a powerful ripple effect.
 Seatbelts, unleaded gasoline, and hybrid vehicles are but some of the

 Why?
 Because California was, and remains, the single largest auto market in the U.S., accounting for 10 percent of new vehicle sales.
-The logic of efficient manufacturing dictated that “you can’t make one car for California and another car for Washington, D.C.,” Eron Shosteck, a spokesman for the Alliance of Automobile Manufacturers
+The logic of efficient manufacturing dictated that “you can’t make one car for California and another car for Washington, D.C.,” Eron Shosteck, a spokesman for the Alliance of Automobile Manufacturers, pointed out.

 California’s decision this year to require insurance companies to disclose climate risks promises to have a similarly out-sized impact, especially since New York is joining California in the initiative.
 “Most insurers operating in the United States are operating in those two markets, and therefore need licenses from us,” commissioner Jones explained.
 Washington state is also requiring insurance companies to disclose these risks.